Why this trail?

 - Time to complete: 3 hours

-Map – Folkestone to Dover hiking route
+Map for the coastal walk from Folkestone to Dover

 Out of the station, it’s a bit of a walk to get to the coast.
 You

 The first bit of coastline you will hit is a small port.
-It was a pretty misty overcast day which actually made for great photos.
-Later on, the mist was kind of magical against the backdrop of hills and cliffs.
+It was a pretty misty overcast day when I arrived, which actually made for great photos.
+Later on, the mist was kind of magical against the backdrop of hills and cliffs.Â

-As you continue along you will come towards this beach.
+As you continue along, you will start to see a beach ahead.
 You won’t be walking along there.
 Look up.
 That’s where you have to go.
-Yes, the big uphill.
+Yes, the big uphill.Â

-Every so often you will see a post with an England Coastal Path sign.
-So if you think you are lost, but then see this sign, congratulations, you are not lost.
+Every so often, you will see a post with an England Coastal Path sign.
+So if you think you are lost, but then see this sign, you are not lost. Â

 In fact, this is the very last section of the North Downs Way, a long distance walking trail.
 I’m currently working on completing it.
-If you would like to do the trail from the beginning, you can read about that in my post about walking from Farnham to Guildford.
+If you would like to do the trail from the beginning, you can read about that in my guide about walking from Farnham to Guildford.

-A mix of dirt track and steps, you will build up a solid sweat.
+As you make your way up the hill, there is mix of dirt track and steps.
 You do walk away from the coast for a bit, but don’t worry, this is correct.
-Then at the top is when you get your first epic views.
-Bonus if it’s a misty day.
+When you get to the top, you start to get those wonderful views.
+Bonus if it’s a misty day.Â

-From here for most of the rest of the journey its pretty flat.
-Make sure you look back regularly because that’s where some of the best views are.
+From here, most of the rest of the walk between Folkestone and Dover is pretty flat along the top of the cliffs.
+Make sure you look back regularly, because that’s where some of the best views are.Â

 Actually, I lie about there being no more uphill, there is another small section where you walk down and up.
-Although, it’s a pretty section so it’s allowed.
+Although, it’s a pretty section, so it’s allowed.Â

-Half way in
+Half way

-For the second half, you are joined by a busy road which will travel with you for the rest of the journey.
+For the second half of the walk between Folkestone and Dover, you are joined by an A road which will travel with you for the rest of the way.
 Don’t worry though, it’s not bad at all.
-There are still great views with a view of the railway line down below.
+There are still great views, with a cool view of the railway line down below.Â

 Reaching Dover

-So, although I say walking the other way is better, this last bit walking towards Dover was pretty cool.
-Seeing the ships come in, in the distance, marking the finishing line.
+So, although I say walking the other way towards Folkestone is better, this last bit heading towards Dover was pretty cool.
+Seeing the ships come in, over in the distance, marking the finishing line.Â

-Just before you reach the end there is a very steep downhill….then up again, then down.
-However, it’s relatively short.
+Just before you reach Dover, there is a very steep downhill, then up again, then down.
+However, it’s relatively short.Â

-And that concludes my journey of hiking from Folkestone to Dover.
-I didn’t stick around in Dover…I did, however, come back a couple of weeks later to walk the next section from Dover to Deal.
+Well, that concludes my journey of hiking from Folkestone to Dover.
+I didn’t stick around in Dover, however, come back a couple of weeks later to walk the next section from Dover to Deal.

-If you want more cliff goodness then you could try:
+If you want more cliff goodness, then you could try:

 - Walking from Margate to Ramsgate via Broadstairs – 8ish miles